MSCA-COMPOSE/GPU-framework-for-computing-multiscale-triadic-interactions/README.md

 The submission scripts in `submission/` illustrate the intended execution order:

-1. run the POD step;
+1. run the POD step,
-2. run the triadic step using the POD outputs;
+2. run the triadic step using the POD outputs,
 3. Optionally submit both in sequence with the provided pipeline script.

 The exact commands depend on the local SLURM configuration, but the directory structure expected by the scripts is already reflected in this repository.